 It is our goal to become a lever and catalyst for change through discussions and debates leading to commitments, actions and ultimately outcomes.
 It is our aim to improve and promote sustainable and socially responsible policy in Cyprus and the wider Eastern Mediterranean region.
-The Cyprus Forum will bring together local and foreign political leaders, prominent figures from the public and the private sector, the media, academia and civic society to initiate dialogue, exchange ideas and find new and creative solutions to key public policy issues.
+The Cyprus Forum brings together local and foreign political leaders, prominent figures from the public and the private sector, the media, academia and civic society to initiate dialogue, exchange ideas and find new and creative solutions to key public policy issues.

 Each year, the Cyprus Forum will focus on topical policy areas, all of which are linked to society as a whole, and will be in need of more creative thinking.
 The pillars, which take into account the UN Sustainable Development Goals are as follows: